Brianlucca/Smart-Shipping/README.md

 This project is built for educational and portfolio purposes to demonstrate:

-Secure file handling with sessions
+Secure file handling with sessions.

-QR code generation
+QR code generation.

-Cloudinary integration (via backend)
+Cloudinary integration (via backend).

-UX-focused design with React and TailwindCSS
+UX-focused design with React and TailwindCSS.

 ### Acknowledgments